 - 1. A social event includes but is not limited to:

 - 1. Live Music (including DJ)

 - 2. More than five guests

 - 3. Third Party Vendor

 - 4. Past 10 p.m.

 - 5. Alcohol is present

-- 2. All events involving alcohol consumption by undergraduate students must be approved by the Dean of Students or their designee through the use of the Social Event Registration Form.
+- 2. All events involving alcohol consumption by undergraduate students must be approved by the Dean of Students, the Office of Fraternity and Sorority Life, or their designee through the use of the Social Event Registration Form found on Saluki Connect/Presence.

-- 3. The possession, sale, use or consumption of alcoholic beverages, at an organization event, or in any situation sponsored or endorsed by the organization, or at any event a reasonable observer would associate with the fraternity, must be in compliance with any and all applicable laws of the state, province, county, city, and Southern Illinois University Carbondale. - 4.
+- 3. All events involving alcohol consumption by undergraduate students must be approved by the chapter and/or faculty advisor.
+The advisor must be available by cell phone and email during the duration of the social event. - 4.
+The possession, sale, use or consumption of alcoholic beverages, at an organization event, or in any situation sponsored or endorsed by the organization, or at any event a reasonable observer would associate with the fraternity, must be in compliance with any and all applicable laws of the state, province, county, city, and Southern Illinois University Carbondale. - 5.
 All organizations hosting a social event with alcohol must adhere to a BYOB or Third Party Vendor Guidelines. - 1.
 For this policy, BYOB is defined as one six-pack of beers or one four-pack of wine coolers brought by a member or guest who is legally able to consume an alcoholic beverage. - 2.
-Please click here to view NIC's "BYOB: Hosting Safe Social Events" document 5.
-No hard liquor may be served at any social event unless served by a third-party vendor. - 1.
-Hard Liquor is defined as any alcoholic beverage over 15% ABV - 6.
+Please click here to view NIC's "BYOB: Hosting Safe Social Events" document - 6.
+No hard liquor may be served at any social event unless served by a third-party vendor.
+Hard Liquor is defined as any alcoholic beverage over 15% ABV - 7.
 No alcohol may be purchased through organization or university funds. - 1.
-This includes organization members coordinating collection of funds through such means as "passing-the-hat" to purchase said alcohol. - 7.
+This includes organization members coordinating collection of funds through such means as "passing-the-hat" to purchase said alcohol. - 8.
 Open-parties, meaning those with unrestricted access by non-members of the organization, are prohibited. - 1.
 Members are only those individuals who are on the organization's roster on file with the Office of Fraternity and Sorority. - 2.
 Organizations are allowed to have three (3) guests per every member. - 3.
-Guest lists for social events are due four (4) days before the social event. - 4.
-The organization must ensure that social events do not exceed the maximum capacity of the venue as defined by the State Fire Marshal. - 8.
+The organization must ensure that social events do not exceed the maximum capacity of the venue as defined by the State Fire Marshal. - 4.
+Flier or marketing advertising alcohol and social events are prohibited. - 9.
 No organization may co-sponsor an event with an alcohol distributor, a tobacco company, or tavern at which alcohol is given away, sold or other provided to those presents. - 1.
-A tavern is an establishment generating more than half of annual sales from alcohol. - 9.
-An organization may rent or use a room at a tavern at the standard rate. - 10.
-No organization may co-sponsor, co-sponsor, or attend or participate in a function at which alcohol is purchased by any of the host organization. - 11.
-Alcohol consumption must end at least one hour before the end of the event. - 12.
-Sponsoring organization must have free water and food for attendees. - 13.
+A tavern is an establishment generating more than half of annual sales from alcohol. - 10.
+An organization may rent or use a room at a tavern at the standard rate. - 11.
+No organization may co-sponsor, co-sponsor, or attend or participate in a function at which alcohol is purchased by any of the host organization. - 12.
+Alcohol consumption must end at least one hour before the end of the event. - 13.
+Sponsoring organization must have free water and food for attendees. - 14.
 All recruitment activities and new member/associate/pledge activities must be alcohol free.